-Application programming interfaces (APIs) allow software programs to interact with each other, share data, and integrate their functionalities.
-APIs facilitate conversations between otherwise disconnected software, and are the technology behind many powerful integrations that you use every day.
+A common question when working with APIs is “What is an API key?”.
+Application programming interfaces (APIs) allow software programs to interact, share data, and integrate their functionalities.
+APIs facilitate conversations between otherwise disconnected software and are the technology behind many powerful integrations you use daily.

 Unlike a face-to-face conversation, however, it’s harder for an API to verify whether the app it's talking to is who it claims to be.
 Since they often expose private and sensitive information, APIs need ways of identifying their clients before letting them through.
 Otherwise, it’s a big security gamble.

-API keys are one such security measure — they act like an ID card for the client making an API request, helping APIs to assign the right access permissions, as well as track how their data are being used.
+API keys are one such security measure — they act like an ID card for the client making an API request, helping APIs assign the proper access permissions and track how their data are being used.

-If you work with APIs or marketing integrations, you should know what API keys are, where they fit into API security, and why they’re not the only layer of protection you should be thinking about.
+If you work with APIs or marketing integrations, you should know what API keys are, where they fit into API security, and why they’re not the only layer of protection you should consider.
 Let us explain.

-In general, API keys serve two main functions in an API request:
+In general, API keys serve two primary functions in an API request:

-Project authentication: The API key identifies the application making the request to the API receiving the request.
+- Project authentication: The API key identifies the application requesting the API receiving the request.
 Each project has a unique key to distinguish it from other projects.

-This monitoring ability is especially important when protecting the API from harmful traffic.
-Hackers frequently target APIs through a variety of methods, such as faking credentials to inject harmful code or overwhelming the API server with requests.
+This monitoring ability is critical when protecting the API from harmful traffic.
+Hackers frequently target APIs through various methods, such as faking credentials to inject harmful code or overwhelming the API server with requests.
 With keys, an API can eliminate anonymous bot traffic or block requests from a particular user if needed.

-It’s important to note that API keys identify requests from projects and applications, not from individual users.
+It’s important to note that API keys identify project and application requests, not individual users.
 An API key tells the API which project the request came from, but it cannot identify specific users with access to the project.
 This is a significant security limitation that we’ll discuss later on.